bbauska/W3Cx-4of5-thru-May-2024/README.md

 measures provided by accelerometers from mobile devices or laptops such as MacBooks.

-**Beware**: all examples must be run on a device with an orientation sensor and/or with an accelerometer.
+<b>Beware**: all examples must be run on a device with an orientation
+sensor and/or with an accelerometer.
 Furthermore, Chrome/Safari and Mozilla support this API, but Opera mobile doesn't (yet) at the time of writing.